Ahmad al-Alawi: The Alawiyya

 The Alawiyya spread throughout Algeria, as well as in other parts of the Maghreb, as a result of Sheikh al-Alawi's travels, preaching, and writing and through the activities of his muqaddams (representatives).
-By the time of al-Alawi's death in 1934, he had become one of the best-known and most celebrated shaykhs of the century and was visited by many.
+By the time of al-Alawi's death in 1934, he had become one of the best-known and most celebrated sheikhs of the century and was visited by many.

 The Alawiyya was one of the first Sufi orders to establish a presence in Europe, notably among Algerians in France and Yemenis in Wales.
 Sheikh al-Alawi himself travelled to France in 1926, and led the first communal prayer to inaugurate the newly-built Grand Mosque of Paris in the presence of the French president.
 Sheikh al-Alawi understood French well, though he was reluctant to speak it.

 The Alawiyya branch also spread as far as Damascus, Syria, where authorization was given to Muhammad al-Hashimi, who spread the Alawi branch throughout the Levant.
 In 1930, Sheikh Al-Alawi met with Sheikh Sidi Abu Madyan of the Qadiri Boutchichi tariqah in Mostaganem.
 They currently have the shortest chain back to Sheikh al-Alawi.
 The current Sheikh of the Boutchichi is Jamal al-Qadiri al-Boutchichi.

 The Alawi-Ahmadi tariqah is one of two prominent Sufi tariqat in the Sinai Peninsula in Egypt.
 It is prevalent around Jurah and its surrounding areas, such as the areas of Shabbanah, Dhahir, Malafiyyah, and Sheikh Zuweid.